TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 }
 ```

-**ðŸ’­ Intuition Behind the Approach:**
+**💭 Intuition Behind the Approach:**
 - We simply check every element.
-- If itâ€™s â‰¤ x, it can be a floor.
+- If it’s ≤ x, it can be a floor.
-- If itâ€™s â‰¥ x and no ceil yet, it's the smallest so far.
+- If it’s ≥ x and no ceil yet, it's the smallest so far.

 **Complexity (Time & Space):**
-- Time: O(N) â†’ we traverse all elements
+- Time: O(N) → we traverse all elements
   * Reason: Every element is checked once.
-- Space: O(1) â†’ no extra storage
+- Space: O(1) → no extra storage

 ### Approach 2: Binary Search (Optimal)